 Personal Water Craft

-Personal Water Craft (PWC) have become a major force in boating over the last few years, now accounting for over 1/3 of new boat sales annually.
-There are about one MILLION PWCs in use today.
+Personal Water Craft (PWC) have become a major force in boating, accounting for a significant portion of new boat sales annually.
+There are more than one MILLION PWCs in use today.

 That is a huge number of boats, and unfortunately there is an equal amount of misunderstanding to go along with them.
 Did you know that a PWC was even considered a boat?
 Many people don’t, and think of them more as toys that require no training or knowledge of how they work.
 To start, think of the terms used for a boat - they will be the same for a PWC.

 When PWCs first came on the market, they were generally designed for only one person and were designed for high maneuverability.
 They were usually only available as stand-up models, and had few features.